Anđeo Kraljević: Apostolic Vicar

-After the apostolic vicar Bishop Rafel Barišić died on 14 August 1863, a temporary administration of the Apostolic Vicariate of Herzegovina was given to Anđeo Kraljević on 25 September 1863.
+After the apostolic vicar, Bishop Rafael Barišić, died on 14 August 1863, a temporary administration of the Apostolic Vicariate of Herzegovina was given to Anđeo Kraljević on 25 September 1863.
 He was named Apostolic Vicar of Herzegovina and the titular bishop of Motella the next year, on 9 December 1864.
 He was consecrated in Zadar by Petar Dujam Maupas on 25 March 1865.

 After his consecration, Kraljević arrived in Istanbul on 9 May 1865.
 There he presented a letter to Grand Vizier Mehmed Emin Âli Pasha and chief military commander in Bosnia and Herzegovina Omar Pasha.
 In both letters, Kraljević described the hardships of the Herzegovinian Catholics.
-He asked for the tax to be based on the property value and not on the number of inhabitants, regulation of the relations between serfs and feudal lords, prevention of the land seizure from peasants.
+He asked for the tax to be based on the property value and not on the number of inhabitants, regulation of the relations between serfs and feudal lords, and prevention of land seizure from peasants.
 He also asked the Ottoman government to recognise him as head of the Catholics in Herzegovina so he could participate in the local government and thus resolve issues that concern the Catholics and that the lands, bought by Barišić, be registered as the property of the Catholic Church.
 The Grand Vizier granted him his requests.

-After returning to Široki Brijeg in March 1865, he asked the Franciscans to find him a temporary replacement as a custos, until the new election.
+After returning to Široki Brijeg in March 1865, he asked the Franciscans to find him a temporary replacement as a custos until the new election.
 He was replaced by Andrija Karačić on 8 March 1865.
 He was finally installed as apostolic vicar on 13 June 1865.
 During the official ceremony, he was greeted by the Ottoman military and civil authorities, along with the consuls of the European powers and many of the faithful Catholics, and members of other religions.
-It was for the first time since the Ottoman occupation, that the authorities greeted a Catholic bishop.
+It was for the first time since the Ottoman occupation that the authorities greeted a Catholic bishop.